PrintSpool/PrintSpool/packages/tegh-core/src/auth/sideEffects/tegh-protocol/README.md

 import { ApolloClient } from 'apollo-client'
 import { InMemoryCache } from 'apollo-cache-inmemory'

-import { TeghLink, ConnectionPath } from 'tegh-protocol'
+import { TeghLink } from 'tegh-protocol'

 const {
   identityKeys,